oznogon/gattaibushido-public/rules/03_basic_play.md

 Throwdowns have been significantly revamped since their previous incarnation.
 My desire has always been to create a fast-moving and exciting whole-table conflict mechanic, but the previous process required too much page-flipping and companion sheets, resulting in something very intimidating to new players at pick-up convention games.
 Hopefully this new flow will be significantly more approachable and easier to digest!

+### TL;DR Version - OUTDATED 2018

+(**Playtest Note:** keep revisiting this to make sure it's up to date across revisions)

+You wanna rough this jerk up and teach him not to mess with you and your sisters anymore.
+So you throw down a card and say "Dude, I'm gonna break your face!"
+And he downs down a card of his own and says "Bring it, bitch!
+I'm gonna humiliate the shit outta you in front of the whole school" Clearly, blood and bruises are on the line, so you're gonna have to work hard not to take damage.

+You both flip cards and yours is higher, but shit, it's like WAY higher than his, outside of your Strike Range and then some, so you'll trigger a +Strife event when this is all done (this shit had better be worth it).
+Anyway, you think you got him where you want him, when he throws down a better card and kicks you square in the ribs, so hard you think they're cracking.
+You then thrown down your own card in response and grab his leg, pulling it down *hard* and snapping a bone.
+Not just that, though - you threw in your ***Gai Kee Gan Flare!*** and took it to the limit (delivering painful Trauma to your foe), almost ripping the asshat's leg right out of the socket!
+But your card was too high again, and that means a second +Strife event - this could be extra painful!

+He relents.
+There are four cards in the final Pile, and you put them all toward hitting this jackass with as much Trauma as you can.
+He crawls back to his dorm, crying the whole way.
+Thankfully he was just some pissant bully with no common sense and no real strength to back it up.
+The Trauma you took in the process was easy enough to soak by your Buffer, you're a tough gal and this was barely a fight worth remembering.
+But those +Strife triggers are gonna hurt your team's Harmony, because you just *know* the team is gonna be pissed at you for going off on your own and getting in another fight...

 ## Important Terms to Know